Wiznet/RP2040-HAT-C/getting_started.md

 1. Download

-If the ethernet example is cloned, the library set as a submodule is an empty directory.
-Therefore, if you want to download the library set as a submodule together, clone the ethernet example with the following Git command.
+If the ethernet examples are cloned, the library set as a submodule is an empty directory.
+Therefore, if you want to download the library set as a submodule together, clone the ethernet examples with the following Git command.

 ```cpp
 git clone --recurse-submodules https://github.com/Wiznet/RP2040-HAT-C.git